bbauska/TUMx-DWAPNx/README.md

 to find the same fields when we ask for the same data.

-If, for example, I have an object, which contains my name and my age, and I have a schema, which defines that there\'s always the need of my name, my surname and my age, all objects will always look like this.
+If, for example, I have an object, which contains my name and my age, and I have a schema, which defines that there&apos;s always the need of my name, my surname and my age, all objects will always look like this.
 They can not differ.
 On the other hand, in MongoDB objects can differ.
 They can have more fields.
 For example, there could be name, age and location from where I come from, or there can be less fields.